JetBrains/jetbrains_guide/sites/intellij-guide/contents/topics/debugging/index.md

 ---
 title: Debugging
-subtitle: You can debug your code to help you understand why exceptions are occurring and to better under how the data is flowing through your project.
+subtitle: You can debug your code to help you understand why exceptions are occurring.
 accent: primary
 icon: fas fa-bezier-curve
 ---